jwodder/qypi/README.rst

     qypi readme [--pre] <package[==version]> ...

-Display the given package releases' long descriptions in a pager one at a time
+Display the given package releases' long descriptions in a pager one at a time.
+``list`` and ``readme`` are the only subcommands that do not output JSON.

 ``files``
 ^^^^^^^^^